Generic Name: dextromethorphan, guaifenesin, and phenylephrine (dex troe meth OR fan, gwye FEN e sin, fen il EFF rin)

 This medicine may cause blurred vision or impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert and able to see clearly.

 Drinking alcohol can increase certain side effects of this medicine.

 Ask a doctor or pharmacist before using any other cold, cough, or allergy medicine.
-Dextromethorphan, guaifenesin, and phenylephrine are contained in many combination medicines.
+Tussin CF are contained in many combination medicines.
 Taking certain products together can cause you to get too much of a certain drug.
 Check the label to see if a medicine contains a decongestant, expectorant, or cough suppressant.